MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipalLicenseDetail.md

 ### -ServicePlans
 Information about the service plans assigned with the license.
 Read-only, Not nullable
-To construct, please use Get-Help -Online and see NOTES section for SERVICEPLANS properties and create a hash table.
+To construct, see NOTES section for SERVICEPLANS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphServicePlanInfo[]